 Heated outside mirrors (if equipped)

-Both main mirrors are heated automatically to remove ice, mist and fog.
-The mirrors are automatically activated when the vehicle is started.
+The main mirror glass is heated automatically to remove ice, mist and fog and activates when the vehicle is started.

 Note: The mirrors may be hot to the touch but will not burn.
 This is a normal condition.